 Students are introduced to key historical approaches, sources and methods and learn to apply them to their particular subject field.
 The course offers wide-ranging research training, and importance is placed on the use of architecture, material culture, archaeology and literature to aid historical research and understanding.
 Field trips and museum visits form a key part of the training programme.

-From 2014-15, Module 1, ‘Historical Research Skills’, will be taught through 10 weekly two-hour classes.
-It will focus on providing students with practical historical skills and an understanding of different historical approaches and methods.
-It will offer students an introduction to the theoretical basis of historical approaches and offer the opportunity to explore how related disciplines (such as archaeology, anthropology, sociology and political science) have helped historians adopt new approaches to the past.
-Methodological approaches, including the handling of material evidence, the use of digital techniques, and the interpretation of visual sources, will also be studied.
-It will be assessed by a 1,500 essay based on participation in one of the IHRs research training courses, and an essay of 5,000 words on the use of research skills for a particular piece of historical research of the student’s choice.
+Module 1, ‘Historical Research Skills’, is taught through 10 weekly two-hour classes.
+It focuses on providing students with practical historical skills and an understanding of different historical approaches and methods.
+It offers students an introduction to the theoretical basis of historical approaches and the opportunity to explore how related disciplines (such as archaeology, anthropology, sociology and political science) have helped historians adopt new approaches to the past.
+Methodological approaches, including the handling of material evidence, the use of digital techniques, and the interpretation of visual sources, are also be studied.
+This module is assessed by a 5,000-word essay.

-The second core module, ‘History in context’ will again be taught through 10 two-hour lectures and seminars.
+The second core module, ‘History in context’ is, again, taught through 10 two-hour lectures and seminars.
 It explores a number of themes in historical research, building on the skills and approaches learned in Module 1.
 These include local and urban history, as well as the history of gender, migration and empires.
-Students will be encouraged to think about the significance of continuity and change in history and periodization, as well as the presentation of history in museums and other public fora.
-Assessment will be one 5,000 word essay and an assessed presentation on one of the aspects of History in Context.
+Students are encouraged to think about the significance of continuity and change in history and periodisation, as well as the presentation of history in museums and other public fora.
+This module is assessed by one 5,000-word essay and a 15-minute presentation on an aspect of history in context.

-Module 3 (replacing an independent research project) offers a range of options courses which allow students to select a topic to study in more detail prior to commencing work on their dissertations.
-Students will be required to study two options courses, each being assessed by an essay of 3,000 words.
+Module 3 offers a range of taught options courses which allow students to select a topic to study in more detail prior to commencing work on their dissertations.
+Students are required to take two ten-week courses, chosen from a list which may include: 'health and welfare', 'local history', 'material culture', 'the making of the metropolis', 'death in England', and 'digitial history'.
+Each course is assessed by an essay of 3,000 words.